South Korea, U.S. pledge firm response to North Korea

 Military experts say the North would lose any conventional war with South Korea and the United States and is seeking to develop nuclear weapons as a deterrent.

 It has also used the nuclear programme to attempt to wring concessions and aid from the United States.
-Washington has said it would be open to talks if Pyongyang abandoned its nuclear programme.
+Washington has said that it would be open to talks if North Korea abandoned its nuclear programme.
 North Korea describes its nuclear weapons as a "treasured sword" that it will never abandon.

-Obama stressed deep U.S. ties to South Korea throughout his visit, offering condolences to Park and the Korean public for the ferry sinking tragedy that killed hundreds of people, many of them children.

-Obama also laid a wreath at a memorial for U.S. troops who died in the Korean War 1950-1953.

-Separately, North Korea said on Friday it had detained a 24-year-old American tourist earlier this month for what it called "a gross violation of its legal order".
-The official KCNA news agency said Matthew Todd had torn his tourist visa to shreds.

-(Reporting by Ju-min Park; Writing by James Pearson; Editing by Alex Richardson and Gareth Jones)
+(Reporting by Ju-min Park; Writing by James Pearson; Editing by Alex Richardson)